Montana-Media-Arts/webDesignFall2024/_docs/topic-12/02-rwd/page-03.md

 <meta name="viewport" content= "width=device-width, initial-scale=1.0">
 ```

 This is the common viewport used in various mobile-optimized websites.
 The width property governs the size of the viewport.
 It is possible to set it to a specific value setting like `“width=600”` in terms of CSS pixels.
-Here, it is set to a special value `width= device-width”` which is the width of the device in terms of CSS pixels at a scale of 100%.
+Here, it is set to a special value `width= device-width”` which is the device's width in terms of CSS pixels at a scale of 100%.
 The initial-scale property governs the zoom level when the page is loaded for the first time.

-**Note:** The meta tag should be added in the head tag in the HTML document.
+**Note:** The meta tag should be added to the HTML document's head tag.

 A Responsive tag has the following attributes: